Burke-Lauenroth-Lab/workflow_guidelines/README.md

     * Interruptions to coding
         * Pulling into a dirty tree (i.e., git pull cannot merge): `git stash` then `git pull` and `git stash pop`
         * Interrupted workflow: `git stash`; work on interruption and commit; `git stash pop`
+    * Text tools compare two files (versions of the same file) and offer the possibility to take over changes from either version to the other version.
+For instance Winmerge or Textwrangler.
+Such functionality can be also very helpful to resolve conflicts during merging/rebasing.

 4. Commit to your development branch regularly and use explanatory commit messages in order to create a transparent work history (e.g., to help with debugging; to find specific changes at a later time).
 Each commit is a separate logical unit of change and is therefore composed of related changes.
     * Check state of staging area: `git status`